Tenshin000/CogniPredictAD/README.md

 A **systematic assessment of numerical plausibility** led to the identification of *outliers* that could not be justified clinically.
 Implausible values in cognitive tests and structural MRI volumes were marked for later imputation rather than corrected ad hoc, thereby **avoiding data leakage**.

 After consolidation, the resulting dataset forms a compact **learning set** explicitly designed for multiclassification.
 The final structure is well aligned with the goals of diagnostic modelling: it is coherent, interpretable, statistically stable, and it supports principled preprocessing steps.
+At the end I used the **Holdout Method** to split the data into 80% for the training set and 20% for the testing set.

 ## Data Preprocessing
 The **Preprocessing phase** reshaped the learning set into a modelling-ready multiclass table by applying **structured imputation**, **biologically informed transformations**, **feature reduction**, and **controlled class balancing**.
 The objective was to obtain a compact, coherent, and statistically stable representation suitable for diagnostic classification.

 ### Cleaning and Imputation
 Missingness was evaluated across modalities.
-Continuous and discrete gaps were imputed using a **KNN-based** strategy that preserved local structure and maintained integer semantics where appropriate.
+Continuous and discrete gaps were imputed using a **K-Nearest Neighbors-based** strategy that preserved local structure and maintained integer semantics where appropriate.
 This procedure ensured numerical coherence while avoiding distortions in clinically sensitive variables.

 ### Transformations and Normalizations
 Two families of transformations were central: